dograh-hq/pipecat/README.md

 # 🎙️ Pipecat: Real-Time Voice & Multimodal AI Agents

 **Pipecat** is an open-source Python framework for building real-time voice and multimodal conversational agents.
 Orchestrate audio and video, AI services, different transports, and conversation pipelines effortlessly—so you can focus on what makes your agent unique.
+Checkout [the docs here.](https://docs.pipecat.ai)

 ## 🚀 What You Can Build